You’re Invited To An Exciting Evening Of Rivals But It’s No Grudge Match

 • (Author)

 Todd Wilkinson, co-founder of Yellowstonian, has been an award-winning American journalist for almost 40 years, known foremost for his writing about the environment and his knowledge of the Greater Yellowstone Ecosystem.
-In addition to his books on topics ranging from scientific whistleblowers and Ted Turner to Grizzly 399 (featuring images by photographer Tom Mangelsen) and a number of prominent fine artists, Wilkinson has written for National Geographic, The Guardian, The Washington Post, Christian Science Monitor and many other publications.
-He started his career as a violent crime reporter in Chicago.
+In addition to his books on topics ranging from scientific whistleblowers and Ted Turner to Grizzly 399 (that book featuring images by photographer Tom Mangelsen) and coffee table volumes on a number of prominent fine artists, Wilkinson has written for National Geographic, The Guardian, The Washington Post, Christian Science Monitor and many other publications.
+He started his career as a violent crime reporter with the City News Bureau of Chicago.
+He is also a writing fellow of the Northern Rockies Conservation Cooperative based in Jackson Hole.

 View all posts